-Government Rights in Technical Data Produced Under Awards: The U.S. government retains unlimited rights in technical data produced under government financial assistance awards, including the right to distribute to the public.
-One exception to the foregoing is that invention disclosures may be protected from public disclosure for a reasonable time in order to allow for filing a patent application.
+Government Rights in Technical Data Produced Under Awards: The U.S. government normally retains unlimited rights in technical data produced under government financial assistance awards, including the right to distribute to the public.
+However, pursuant to special statutory authority, certain categories of data generated under DOE awards under this FOA may be protected from public disclosure for up to five years after the data is generated ("Protected Data").
+For awards permitting Protected Data, the protected data must be marked as set forth in the award's intellectual property terms and conditions and a listing of unlimited rights data (i.e., non-protected data) must be inserted into the data clause in the award.
+In addition, invention disclosures may be protected from public disclosure for a reasonable time in order to allow for filing a patent application.